Now includes the updated ISMETA Code of Ethics + Standards of Practice

 – To recognize that the intimacy of the therapeutic relationship may stimulate sexual feelings, memories, or trauma and refrain from exploiting the client’s vulnerability.
 (See Standard V: Section B of ISMETA Standards of Practice.)

-– To clearly identify and give credit to ideas, techniques, and principles derived from other people, disciplines, and modalities within the field when teaching or sharing them, particularly in regards to written publications, dissertation research and any complementary programs of study which integrate SME/T as part of their curriculum.
+– To clearly identify and give credit to ideas, techniques, and principles derived from other people, disciplines, and methods within the field when teaching or sharing them, particularly in regards to written publications, dissertation research and any complementary programs of study which integrate SME/T as part of their curriculum.

 ISMETA Standards of Practice